zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Dream big.
-Start small.
-But most of all, start."
+> "The power to make and break habits and learning how to do that is really important."
 >
-> — Simon Sinek
+> — Naval Ravikant
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch